Scott L. Harris, Ph.D Northwestern University - David B. Pittaway Director of Debate

 Jacob Justice - Assistant Debate Coach

-Jake is a Graduate Teaching Assistant in the Department of Communication Studies.
+Jake is a doctoral student and Graduate Teaching Assistant in the Department of Communication Studies.
 He debated in high school at Dexter High School, and for five years at Wayne State University.
 At Wayne State University, Jake qualified to the National Debate Tournament 3 times and reached the elimination rounds at multiple national tournaments including Georgia State University, Harvard, the University of Southern California, California State University Fullerton, Northwestern, and the University of Texas.
 He also received a top-20 speaker award at the 2014 Georgia State University and Harvard tournaments.

 Will Katz - Assistant Debate Coach